abitravers1989/CV/README.md

 An empathetic, enthusiastic and open-minded junior software developer.

 I am an intrinsically motivated and curiously observant [ENFP](https://www.16personalities.com/enfp-personality) with a passion for taking on seemingly unachievable challenges and developing others.

-I see things a bit differently to many other software developers thanks to my diverse expereince and desire to understand others from all walks of life.
+I see things a bit differently to many other software developers thanks to my diverse expereince and desire to understand people from all walks of life.

 I have repeatedly demonstrated my ability to teach myself new skills and then excell in adapting these to any situation.
 I have experience working in an Agile tech team and have been responsible for XP values.

 I turned a tech startup round when it was about to close down.
 I taught myself online growth marketing.
 I worked and adapted to totally different cultures.
-I achieved a masters in International development where I helped change local government taxation in Uganda.
-I project managed multi-million pound catastrophe projects for Londons ELectricity Distribution System.
+I achieved a masters in International Development where I helped change local government taxation in Uganda.
+I project managed multi-million pound catastrophe projects for London's ELectricity Distribution System.

 I am happiest when up against a huge challenge.
 This is why I have chosen a career in software development with its continuous problems and infinate depth of learning.

 ## PROJECTS